skarimaghaei/ivy-collaboration/README.md

 # ivy-collaboration
-An example repository for a collaborative ESPIn project.
+An example repository for a collaborative project.